Thomas Cup, badminton: All you need to know about a historic final for India against Indonesia

 The Thomas Cup is the name that the tournament has always had but in the BWF calendar currently it is recognised as the World Men’s Team Championships.
 (Uber Cup, the World Women’s Team Championships.)

-“[Thomas Cup] honours Sir George Thomas, legendary Founder-President of the International Badminton Federation (now BWF), who was keen that badminton should have its own version of the Davis Cup in tennis,” as per the official website.
+“(Thomas Cup) honours Sir George Thomas, legendary Founder-President of the International Badminton Federation (now BWF), who was keen that badminton should have its own version of the Davis Cup in tennis,” as per the official website.

-Overall, Indonesia lead the tally with 14 titles; while Indonesia’s dominance till 2002 was unmatched China, winner of 10 titles, won five straight from 2004 to 2012.
-India’s semifinal opponents this time, Denmark, created history in 2016 as they became the first non-Asian country to win the Thomas Cup, which they did beating Indonesia in the final in Kunshan.
+Overall, Indonesia leads the tally with 14 titles.
+While their dominance till 2002 was unmatched, China, winner of 10 titles, won five straight editions from 2004 to 2012.
+India’s semifinal opponents this time, Denmark, created history in 2016 as they became the first non-Asian country to win the Thomas Cup, which they did by beating Indonesia in the final in Kunshan.

 Read more about the Thomas and Uber Cup history here.

-Note: Clarifications: The article originally said Alfian/Ardianto are 2022 Asian Champions.
-They won bronze medal.